johannah/ACN/index.md

 # ACN

 Implementation of Associative Compression Networks for Representation Learning ([ACN](https://arxiv.org/abs/1804.02476)) by Graves, Menick, and van den Oord.
-We also tried using a VQ-VAE style decoder (named acnvq).
+We also tried using a [VQ-VAE](https://arxiv.org/abs/1711.00937) style decoder (named acnvq).
 See below for results.

+# Examples of how to train and sample

 ### Train fashion_mnist acn
 ```